fabvalaaah/SerialMQTTGatewayJS/README.md

 communication and on the NPM module "mqtt" (v2.15.3) to communicate over an MQTT broker.

-In the "test" directory, I added a small Arduino program I used for testing the whole communication pipe.
+In the "test" directory, I added a small Atom IDE project for Arduino which is a program I used for testing the whole communication pipe.
 Use `mosquitto_pub` and `mosquitto_sub` from the "moquitto-clients" APT package to publish or subscribe easily on a MQTT instance.

 ## Installation
 Run `sudo apt-get install build-essential` to install the needed dependency in